LOOSE-LIPS/loose-lips-2.0/src/routes/blog/record-store-days-hope-still-lives-at-rye-wax-london/index.md

 banner:
   - imported/record-store-days-hope-still-lives-at-rye-wax-london/image1282.jpeg
 description: >-
-  If this were any standard week of any standard year they&rsquo;d be peddling vinyl, pouring liquor and hosting parties.
-Suffice to say, 2020 is anything but standard.&nbsp; A dance music community hub in Peckham, South London, Rye Wax is exactly the sort of place the UK desperately needs more of.
+  If this were any standard week of any standard year they;d be peddling vinyl, pouring liquor and hosting parties.
+Suffice to say, 2020 is anything but standard.; A dance music community hub in Peckham, South London, Rye Wax is exactly the sort of place the UK desperately needs more of.
 A space that gives opportunity [...]Read More...
 published: true
 tags: feature
 featured: false